 In fact, something particularly interesting about the human brain is its ability to rewire these connections and to make new connections, regardless of age.
 Neuroscientists refer to this property as “plasticity.”
 And, the more experiences we have and the more changes in behavior or environment that we experience, the more plastic the brain becomes, or, the more capable of making new connections and rewiring old connections.

-This is why, in our older years, when most of us do less and use our brains less, we have a harder time remembering information and controlling bodily actions.
-Our brain has not stopped being plastic but has simply fallen out of the habit of making new connections.
+This is why, in our older years when most of us do less and use our brains less, we have a harder time remembering information and controlling bodily actions.
+Our brain has not stopped being plastic, but has simply fallen out of the habit of making new connections.

 The perfect state of mind for idea creation

-Steve Johnson, author of “Where Good Ideas Come From,” has spent years researching and writing about this subject.
+Steve Johnson, the author of “Where Good Ideas Come From,” has spent years researching and writing about this subject.

 He believes that you are more likely to develop great ideas when: